mayio/mariolueder.github.io/docs/_posts/2023-08-21-Line-Fitting-using-Gaussian-Loopy-Belief-Propagation.md

 ### Create custom factors

 We we create two types of factors.
-One for smoothing the mean of adjacent nodes $x$ and one that incorporates the height measurement.
+One for smoothing the mean of adjacent nodes $$x$$ and one that incorporates the height measurement.
 Each factor is connected to two adjacent nodes.

 The predicted mean is computed with the height measurement function.
-It takes the height of the belief of the adjacent nodes and uses the $\gamma$ (a scalar) to compute the new mean.
+It takes the height of the belief of the adjacent nodes and uses the $$\gamma$$ (a scalar) to compute the new mean.

 $$ J = [1 - \gamma, \gamma] $$
 $$ \bar{\mu} = J \mu$$

-where $\gamma$ is the the relative distance in x-direction of the measurement $z$ to left nearest variable node.
+where $$\gamma$$ is the the relative distance in x-direction of the measurement $$z$$ to left nearest variable node.

 $$ \gamma = \frac{z^{(x)} - x_i^{(x)}}{x_{i+1}^{(x)} - x_{i}^{(x)}}$$

-The Jacobian of the height measurement model is just $J$ and is linear.
+The Jacobian of the height measurement model is just $$J$$ and is linear.

 The measurement model for smoothing computes just the difference between the mean of two adjacent variable nodes.